Washington State Ferries

 Vessels may cease loading two minutes in advance of sailing, except where noted.
 Walk-on passengers should be on board five minutes prior to departure time.
 Security requirements dictate that once loading has begun, the Captain’s permission is required to disembark the vessel.
 Unaccompanied vehicles (vehicles without drivers) are not permitted.
 Please monitor your vehicle.

-Vehicles that are over 7’6” in height or over 22’ in length, including those with tall antennas, may be loaded out of sequence and must pay a surcharge.
+Vehicles that are over 7’2” in height or over 22’ in length, including those with tall antennas, may be loaded out of sequence and are subject to a surcharge.
 Vehicles without 12 inches of clearance from the ground may not be loaded.
 WSF requires trucks with a gross vehicle weight of more than 80,000 lbs to have "travel approval" before crossing any of our routes.
 See our Trucks, Modulars or Oversized Vehicles FAQ or call our information staff for more information.

 Bicyclists and persons carrying kayaks or canoes should wait near the front of the loading area, since they normally load first.
 Crews will direct passengers on placement of kayaks and canoes.
 Once on board, secure bicycles in the place provided.
 When leaving the vessel, please watch for and stay out of the way of vehicles.
 Shoes with metal sports cleats are not permitted in passenger areas.
-Note that bicycles on roof racks may count as tall vehicles and be subject to a surcharge.
+There is no additional fee to add a bike rack to a standard sized vehicle as long as the total length of the car and rack is under 22 feet.
 See our bicycle page for more details.